ORMSFDC/orm-sfdc/README.md

 1.  **Release manager**: will deploy `master` to production

-# Sprint feature branch README.md template
+# Sprint feature branch notes

 ## New SFDC object/field permissions needed for this feature branch